AhmadAkd/onix/README.md

 To build a standalone Windows executable (EXE) using PyInstaller:

-1. Ensure PyInstaller is installed (`pip install pyinstaller`).
-2. Make sure `sing-box.exe` is located next to `main.py`.
-3. Run the following command:

-    ```bash
-    pyinstaller --noconfirm --onefile --windowed --add-data "sing-box.exe;." --icon="assets/icon.ico" main.py
-    ```
+1. Ensure all development prerequisites are met (like `pyinstaller` and `sing-box.exe`).
+2. Simply run the `build.bat` script by double-clicking it.

-    The executable will be created in the `dist` folder.
+The script will automatically handle all steps, and the final executable (`onix.exe`) will be created in the `dist` folder.

 ## 🖥️ User Interface and Usage